capture-the-flag/capture-the-flag-2017/index.md

 If you aren't wearing a sash, you are not ACTIVE, which means that you CANNOT TAG and you CANNOT CARRY THE FLAG.

-If you are carrying an extra sash, you can give that extra sash to ANY PERSON.
-SERIOUSLY.
-ANYBODY.
-You might want to tell them about the game though.

 ## Carrying the flag